 The network conditions included in the near-term (2016) condition also were assumed for the long-term (2035) conditions.
-Additionally, an extension of Siempre Viva Road from its current terminus in Otay Mesa to connect to Beyer Boulevard is planned.
-This new connection is anticipated to increase traffic entering the San Ysidro area from east Otay Mesa.
+Additional improvements assumed for the long-term conditions include (1) the extension of Siempre Viva Road from its current terminus in Otay Mesa to connect to Beyer Boulevard and (2) roadways in the study area improved to their ultimate classification per the San Ysidro Community Plan.